 15. Early Access

-Early access is a popular reward on Patreon, but is a little harder to do when you’re streaming.
-After all, you can’t preview a live show… at least, not with video content.
-You can tease topic, special guests, and other items you’re planning to cover.
+Early access is a popular benefit on Patreon, but is a little harder to do when you’re streaming.
+After all, you can’t preview a live show … at least, not with video content.
+But, you can tease topic, special guests, and other items you’re planning to cover.

 16. Book Clubs